macnetic/faust/README.txt

 ##########################################################################
 Installation:

-Please refer to the document Faust.PDF, located in ./gen_doc/LaTeX/Faust.pdf for more detailed informations about the installation.
+Please refer to the document Faust.PDF, for more detailed informations about the installation.

 Quick install :
 1-	Unpack the directory.